UFC Rumors: Nick Diaz Returning At UFC 235, Per ‘ESPN’

 Jorge Masvidal has been out of action since November 2017 due to some nagging injuries and taking time to film a reality TV show.
 Both fighters could be suffering from some ring rust when the fight rolls around.

-Masvidal highly motivated after taking time away, as well.
+Masvidal is highly motivated after taking time away, as well.
 “I’m more eager than I’ve been in a while to get in the cage and have fun,” he said.

-He may have been away from cage, but he never stopped thinking about MMA.
+He may have been away from the cage, but he never stopped thinking about MMA.
 “Fighting was always on my mind.
 It’s something I miss so much.
 It’s the funnest thing I’ve ever done.”

-Diaz is a former champion in now-defunct StrikeForce, and he fought Georges St. Pierre for the welterweight championship, but came up short.
+Diaz is a former champion in the now-defunct StrikeForce, and he fought Georges St. Pierre for the welterweight championship, but came up short.
 Diaz has an MMA record of 26-9-2, while Masvidal comes into the fight with a record of 32-13.